 - Researchers are often interested in yes/no questions regarding population parameters - E.g. A new medicine to prevent cold was tested against a control treatment.
 In a small pilot experiment, 20 subjects were randomized to the control and 20 to the new treatment.
 11 subjects in the control group got a cold compared to 7 subjects in the treatment group.
-Does the new treatment prevent getting a cold?
+Does the new treatment reduce the chance of getting a cold?